 SELECT * FROM table LIMIT 101

 Using 101 instead of 100 as the LIMIT argument in this case allows you to check if there are further rows in addition to the ones selected.
 If the size of the result set returned by this query is larger than 100 you know that the table contains additional rows without having to execute an additional COUNT query.
-In terms of data structures, such an element that serves no other purpose but to determine if a list iteration can terminate is called a guard element.
+In terms of data structures, such an element that serves no other purpose but to determine if a list iteration can terminate is called a sentinel node.

 Another useful feature when dealing with large datasets is PostgreSQL’s window function.
 When using aggregate functions such as SUM or COUNT in SQL you have to use a GROUP BY statement if you want to mix those aggregate columns with normal columns in your result set: